-With the EU’s current research funding programme Horizon2020 coming to an end, and planning for its successor Horizon Europe at an advanced stage there is a pressing need to engage policy makers, NCPs, stakeholders and the humanities research community on how to mobilise humanities expertise in the shaping of the programme’s thematic clusters.
+With the EU’s current research funding programme Horizon2020 coming to an end, and planning for its successor Horizon Europe at an advanced stage there is a pressing need to engage policy makers, NCPs, stakeholders and the humanities research community on how best to mobilise humanities expertise in the shaping of the programme’s thematic clusters.

 Dr Gabi Lombardo is the Director of the European Alliance for Social Sciences and Humanities (EASSH), the largest advocacy and science policy organisation for social sciences and humanities in Europe.
 She has a first degree and MA in Philosophy and History from Rome University La Sapienza (Italy) and a PhD in Economic History from the London School of Economics (UK).
 In 2018, Dr Lombardo received the Young Academy of Europe Annual Prize.